Phala-Network/phala-wiki-next/content/en-us/mine/solo/3-0-console.md

 > We highly recommend reading about our [staking mechanism](/en-us/learn/tokenomics/mining-staking) before using the [Phala App](https://app.phala.network/mining/).

-Miners and pool owners can use the Phala App to manage Workers/ Miners and StakePools.
-It also provides an overview of the status of all the managed Miners and Stake Pools.
+Workers and pool owners can use the Phala App to manage Workers/ Workers and StakePools.
+It also provides an overview of the status of all the managed Workers and Stake Pools.

 ## Prerequisites
 >
-> 1. The same [Khala account](/en-us/general/phala-wallet/polkadot-extension-guide/) the Miners run on, as the pool Owner and Miner operator.
+> 1. The same [Khala account](/en-us/general/phala-wallet/polkadot-extension-guide/) the Workers run on, as the pool Owner and Worker operator.
-> 2. `miner public key`: The Miner must be ready and synced.
-This miner must use the same Khala Account as the one you use for the Khala App.
+> 2. `worker public key`: The Worker must be ready and synced.
+This worker must use the same Khala Account as the one you use for the Khala App.

 If you do not have a wallet yet, [create one](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fkhala-api.phala.network%2Fws#/accounts) (+ Add account) and install the [Polkadot{.js} extension](https://polkadot.js.org/extension) for your browser.